240 – Dress Code

 F. Flashlight (employee purchase)

 A flashlight (black-colored only) may be carried on the Sam Browne or nylon duty belt.
-It must be retained by an O-ring, and its maximum length must not exceed five D-cell or six C-cell battery capacity.
+It must be retained by an O-ring, and its maximum length must not exceed 18 inches.
 A mini flashlight may be worn on the Sam Browne or nylon duty belt in an appropriately-designed pouch (black-colored only).

 G. Raincoats